Farcet: Government

 Farcet was in the historic and administrative county of Huntingdonshire until 1965.
 From 1965, the village was part of the new administrative county of Huntingdon and Peterborough.
 Then in 1974, following the Local Government Act 1972, Farcet became a part of the county of Cambridgeshire.

 The second tier of local government is Huntingdonshire District Council which is a non-metropolitan district of Cambridgeshire and has its headquarters in Huntingdon.
 Huntingdonshire District Council has 52 councillors representing 29 district wards.
 Huntingdonshire District Council collects the council tax, and provides services such as building regulations, local planning, environmental health, leisure and tourism.
 Farcet is a part of the district ward of Yaxley and Farcet and is represented on the district council by three councillors.
 District councillors serve for four-year terms following elections to Huntingdonshire District Council.
+The current councillors representing Farcet are Liberal Democrat Andrew Wood, alongside Peter Gammons and James Francis of Reform UK, who were elected in 2026.

 For Farcet the highest tier of local government is Cambridgeshire County Council which has administration buildings in Cambridge.
 The county council provides county-wide services such as major road infrastructure, fire and rescue, education, social services, libraries and heritage services.
-Cambridgeshire County Council consists of 69 councillors representing 60 electoral divisions.
-Farcet is part of the electoral division of Norman Cross and is represented on the county council by two councillors.
+Cambridgeshire County Council consists of 61 councillors representing 59 electoral divisions.
+Farcet is part of the electoral division of Yaxley and Farcet and is represented on the county council by one councillor.
+Councillor Mac McGuire of the Conservatives, who previously represented Sawtry from 1985 to 1992, represented Farcet from 1997 until his death was announced in January 2024.
+Liberal Democrat Andrew Wood was elected councillor in March 2024, before being replaced by Des Watt of Reform UK after the following election.
+Watt would later switch his party status to independent in August 2025.
+In January 2026, Watt would briefly join Advance UK, before again becoming an independent in March.
+Later that August, Watt joined the Conservative Party.

 At Westminster Farcet is in the parliamentary constituency of North West Cambridgeshire, and elects one Member of Parliament (MP) by the first past the post system of election.
 Farcet is represented in the House of Commons by Sam Carling (Labour).
-The previous member of parliament was Shailesh Vara (Conservative) who represented the constituency between 2005 and 2024.
+The previous members of parliament were Brian Mawhinney (Conservative), who represented the constituency between 1997 and 2005, and Shailesh Vara (Conservative), who represented the constituency from 2005 until 2024.